Last updated on September 27th, 2022

 Ajwain Is an Anti-spasmodi

-As per studies published on the ResearchGate website, the volatile oils in Ajwain have anti-spasmodic properties.
-This means they help relieve muscle spasms.
+The volatile oils in Ajwain have anti-spasmodic properties, which means they help relieve muscle spasms.
 This can help treat conditions like menstrual cramps, headaches, and migraines.

 Ajwain Is a Carminative